microsoft/FluidFramework/packages/framework/ai-collab/README.md

 # @fluid-experimental/ai-collab

 Utilities for using SharedTree with LLMs.
-This package aims to assist SharedTree-based React apps that want to leverage LLMs.
+This package aims to assist SharedTree-based apps that want to leverage LLMs.

 The next steps in LLM/AI-based collaborative experiences with applications involves allowing LLMs to propose updates to application state directly.